Making a video essay has become an increasingly popular way of presenting ideas and concepts in the age of the internet and YouTube.

 A video essay can be a good mode to present all types of essays, especially compare and contrast essays as you can visually contrast the two subjects of your content.

-How to make a Good Video from your Essay Script
+How to make a Good Video from an Essay Script

 You can make a good video from your script if you ask yourself the following questions;